firebase/genkit/docs/plugins/google-cloud.md

 ### Feature-level metrics

 Features are the top-level entry-point to your Genkit code.
-In most cases, this will be a Genkit flow, but if you do not use flows this will be the top-most span in a Genkit trace.
+In most cases, this will be a flow, but if you do not use flows, this will be the top-most span in a trace.

 | Name                    | Type      | Description             |
 | ----------------------- | --------- | ----------------------- |